 - Entered the wrong passcode and now iPhone is disabled and says connect to iTunes?

-Why is my iPad or iPod disabled?
+Why is my iPad disabled?

 Why can’t I use Face ID or Touch ID to unlock my iPad?